20 best eco-friendly gift ideas 2023

 The National Trust also lets you make a donation for a tree to be planted.
 They ask for a minimum donation of £5 which covers the cost of planting one new sapling.

 Oxfam offers a range of gift cards including ones that are related to eco issues.
-Examples of Oxfam gift cards that we've seen include one for £10 that helps farmers facing climate change, and another for £15 that provides beekeeping training for farmers.
+Examples of Oxfam gift cards that we've seen include one for £10 that helps farmers facing climate change.
+Another option for £20 provides beekeeping training.

 There are many huge issues with the global chocolate industry including modern slavery, child labour and deforestation.

-But, thankfully, there are a number of chocolate brands such as Tony's Chocolonely and Divine that campaign for change within the industry and work hard to ensure their chocolate is made in an ethical and sustainable way.
+But, thankfully, there are several chocolate brands such as Tony's Chocolonely and Divine that campaign for change within the industry.
+They work hard to ensure their chocolate is made ethically and sustainably.

 If you're keen to give a gift that lasts and (hopefully!) won't go to waste, a handmade item like a drawing, print or painting is a great idea.

-As we mentioned earlier with the idea of a charity gift, some of the best eco-friendly presents are ones that aren't physical objects – these avoid the risk of waste.
+As we mentioned earlier with the idea of a charity gift, some of the best eco-friendly presents are ones that aren't physical objects.
+These gifts avoid the risk of any waste.

-You can buy an e-voucher for just about anything that you think they'll enjoy, and either print it out or send it to them by email (the most environmentally friendly option).
+You can buy an e-voucher for almost anything you think they'll enjoy.
+Then, either print it out or send it to them by email (the most environmentally friendly option).

 Perhaps you could buy a gift voucher for them to use at their favourite local restaurant, or maybe for a sustainable fashion brand that they love.
 You could even buy a voucher for an experience day through a site like Red Letter Days or Buyagift.